openactive/dataset-utils/README.md

 #### Returns
 A `Promise` that resolves with an object containing:
+  - `catalogMetadata`: A JSON-LD object of the root data catalog provided.
   - `urls` - An array of strings, each being a URL for a dataset.
   - `errors` - An array of error objects, each containing details about errors encountered during the retrieval process.
 If no errors were encountered, this array is empty.
 Each error object includes:
     - `url`: The URL from which data was being fetched when the error occurred.